daidensacha/Portfolio-Daiden-Sacha/README.md

 #### Modal View Resume
 Modal opens to show a high quality gif image of the resume, with a button to download the resume in a separate window to be saved or printed.

+**NOTES:**
+-The form is not complete as I haven't learnt how to process the data for sending.
+Would like to fix this in the next part of the course when we dive into JS.
+-Also, although the skill block was fun to knock up, I'm not really happy with it.
+As it is, I think it's limited, and a little to busy for my liking.
+Additionally if I add the tools to learn from my wishlist to what I already know, then I'm already contemplating to change the format of the skill block to outline skills in a nicer way.